Spirit of Christmas, Chippewa County style

-The day after Thanksgiving, crowds of deal seekers camped out for the busiest shopping day of the year.
+The day after Thanksgiving crowds of deal seekers camped out for the busiest shopping day of the year.
 The name “Black Friday” refers to retailers turning a profit, from “in the red” to “in the black.”
-Since 1997, that day is also celebrated as “Buy Nothing Day,” a 24-hour opt out of consuming, followed by “Small Business Saturday” (today!) which encourages buying from non-big-box local stores.
+Since 1997, that day is also celebrated as “Buy Nothing Day,” a 24-hour opt out of consuming, followed by “Small Business Saturday,” which encourages buying from non-big-box local stores.

 Back then, every present mattered.
 Now I have a closet filled with gifts I plan to someday re-gift.
 That insulated crockpot carrier?
 Some friend may love it.
 Neil Patrick Harris’ autobiography?
 Saved for some Doogie Howser lover in my life.
 Once I meet one.